benedikt-chm/NetCenFrame/README.md

 # Python package for the analysis of complex networks

-is it a fork? is it a re-implementation?
+Is it a fork?
+Is it a re-implementation?
 I don't know!
 What I do know is that this project uses for the implementations the algorithms from the projects [NetCenLib](https://github.com/damianfraszczak/netcenlib) and [NetworkX](https://github.com/networkx/networkx).